pingcap/tidb-operator/README.md

 TiDB Operator manages [TiDB](https://github.com/pingcap/tidb) clusters on [Kubernetes](https://kubernetes.io) and automates tasks related to operating a TiDB cluster.
 It makes TiDB a truly cloud native database.

+> **Warning:** Currently, TiDB Operator is NOT ready for production.
+Some features are missing.
+Use at your own risk.

 ## Features

 - __Safely scaling the TiDB cluster__